Shoulder mobility resistance band

 I believe this is the ideal way to warm up before the training session.
 The load can easily be varied to suit your needs.
 The same applies to after your main workout - you can have a maximum variation in motion and ease of use, wherever you happen to be.

 I recommend this as a rehabilitation method, for prevention, and for strengthening of the muscles of the upper limbs and core.
-I think this type of training in combination with stretching is necessary for Crossfit athletes and weightlifters of any level of preparedness.
+I think this type of training in combination with stretching is necessary for functional fitness athletes and weightlifters of any level of preparedness.

 TRAIN TOGETHER – TRAIN RIGHT